 He chose to come and live life as a man.
 He experienced every emotion, felt hunger and pain, and faced temptation—probably all to the nth degree!
 The evil one was chomping at the bit from the moment Jesus got here to fell our Savior in any way possible!
 As Jesus grew so did the possibilities!
 If he could get Him to mess up outright...
 Can you picture him—shoulders hunched and hands clinched together in evil anticipation... *shudder* But, guess what!
 Jesus never caved—not even close.
 He felt everything we feel.
 Lust, hunger, anger, pain... and still was able to lead a life free of sin.
 He never displeased His Father.
 Not once.
 Because of that fact, He was worthy to become our sacrifice.
 "Every priest stands day after day ministering and offering the same sacrifices time after time, which can never take away sins.
 But this man, after offering one sacrifice for sins forever, sat down at the right hand of God.
 He is now waiting until His enemies are made His footstool.
 For by one offering He has perfected forever those who are sanctified." ~Hebrews 10:11-14

 I encourage you to read Hebrews Chapter 10, however, those four verses are a lot to wrap your head around, huh?
 We can only imagine the conversations in heaven, still, they have them.
 I wonder if when discussing creation plans, God mentioned that we would be incapable of following His lead.
 Perhaps, noting if Lucifer (Satan) had mastered the art of luring a number of His heavenly creations away, what chance did man have to withstand him?
 God loves us and would not want us to be doomed from the start.
 But, I can just see Jesus at the ready even then!
 Smh (shaking my head)...
 In wonder!
 "I can do it, Dad!
 I'll show them the Way!
 Send me!
 If I do this for them and if they accept this gift I offer, they will make it.
-Send me!" *sigh* I can imagine him saying something like that.
-Can't you? 😊 Of course, God knew that Jesus was capable.
-He succeed and become a worthy sacrifice to eradicate sin once for all.
+Send me!"
+I can imagine him saying something like that.
+Can't you? 😊 *sigh* Of course, God knew that Jesus was capable.
+He would succeed and become a worthy sacrifice to eradicate sin once for all.
 First from individual lives and one day for all creation.
 But this was His Son...

-Even though, Jesus was willing to endure curcifixion...
+Even though, Jesus was willing to endure crucifixion...
 Could His Father allow it?
 Could His Father bear it?
 The above is just me thinking as a parent.
 But, I mean, seriously, have you considered what God did for us?
 Could you condemn your child to such a horrible fate for being perfect?
 I've talked to God about that...
 I don't know how he did it.
 I'm not sure that I could.

-However it was determined, they gave us a chance to get it right on our own.
+However, it was determined, they gave us a chance to get it right on our own.
 But, as stated above, we proved pretty early on that we weren't going to get it together.
 We needed help.

 Oh, thank you, Father God, for sending Him.
 Thank you, Jesus, my brother, for coming!
 I think we are going to leave things there for now.
 But we'll delve in a little deeper, okay?
-God not only forgave His people over and over, He tried His best to get us to understand why it's so important to stick with Him.
+God not only forgave His people over and over, but He also tried His best to get us to understand why it's so important to stick with Him.
 There are lessons for us there, my friend.
 Then, the New Testament shares the victory over sin.
 Once for all.
 May we pray?
 Thank you, Jesus, for what You've done for us.
 Sin was defeated that day on the cross.
 Let all who read this and have a decision to make, hear You speaking to their heart of hearts.
 May all who read this that do know You as Lord and Savior of their lives, be spurred to action.
 Sharing your great love with those that need to know.
 You are the bridge.
 The connection we need to stand right with God.
 It's in Your name we pray.
 Amen See you next time.
 Love, C Photo Attribute: www.earth-association.org